 - What will the program itinerary look like (all possible program excursions and site/cultural visits)?

 - How will you promote your program for its intended target audience?

 Contact Lindsey Lahr with any questions or concerns.

-- Overall quality of proposal
+- Overall quality and feasibility of proposal

 - Level of departmental or collegiate support

-- Leader's expertise in location and/or leading student groups
+- Leader's experience leading student groups